-While you may feel completely secure in trusting this huge responsibility for carrying out your wishes to a family member, there are several situations when that is not wise or possible.
-In that case, your estate planning wishes can be addressed by a trusted outsider.
+While you may feel completely secure in trusting this huge responsibility to a family member, there are several situations when that is not the best choice possible.
+In that case, your trustee should be outside an independent trustee.

 Living Trusts: Choosing an Outside Trustee

-If you do not have a close friend or relative that you feel comfortable leaving this job to, or if by selecting one of the heirs will cause conflict, then there are other options.
+If you do not have a close friend or relative you feel comfortable giving this job to, or if selecting one of your heirs will cause conflict, then there are other options.
 You can hire an outside trustee like:

 - A trust company

-These professionals are well versed in what it requires to be a trustee and can often work more expediently and effectively, which saves the heirs money and time.
-While there are many benefits to not having a family member involved as the trustee of your living trust; there are also some drawbacks to using a bank or trust company as your trustee.
+These professionals are well versed in the requirements of being a trustee and can work more effectively, which saves your heirs money and time.
+While there are some benefits to not having a family member involved as the trustee of your living trust; there are also some drawbacks to using a bank or trust company as your trustee.

 - Higher fees